 - If the UAC Screen prompts, click Yes.

-- Now, type sfc /scannow near the blinking cursor followed by Enter key.
+sfc /scannownear the blinking cursor followed by the Enter key.

 - This whole scanning and repairing will take approx. 10 minutes, so wait accordingly.